WSU Lewis County Master Recycler Composter (MRC) Volunteers

 Here is a brochure that explains more about the MRC Tool Bucket Library.

-Residents can borrow tools they might only need to use once or twice a year, instead of every family purchasing tools they will use infrequently and storing them (or the fact that there are families that might not be able to afford the tools).
+When the Tool Library opens, members can borrow tools they might only need to use once or twice a year, instead of every family purchasing tools they will use infrequently and storing them (or the fact that there are families that might not be able to afford the tools).

 Lynn and Bob at Earth Day 2017.jpg